 Though the picture above shows the date sliced completely in half, for this recipe, only slit them enough to remove the pit.

 Stuffed dates make a perfect healthy appetizer or snack for family and guests.
-This is probably the easiest plant-based dessert you’ll ever serve other than fruit.
+This is probably the easiest plant-based dessert you’ll ever serve besides fruit.

-DateNuts are also fantastic for those that love the great outdoors and need easy energy-packed snacks to take along while hiking, biking, camping, or anything else.
+Stuffed dates are also fantastic for those who love the great outdoors and need easy energy-packed snacks to take along while hiking, biking, camping, or anything else.

 What are dates anyway?

 A staple in Middle Eastern countries, dates are a fruit grown on date palm trees.
-They come in a number of different varieties but the two most common are Medjool and Deglet Noor.
+They come in several different varieties but the two most common are Medjool and Deglet Noor.

 Depending on the variety, dates range in size and color, and almost all dates sold in Western countries are dried.